✓ Updated March 2026

 Regional Trains (Trenitalia)

-Florence's Santa Maria Novella (SMN) station is a major hub for regional trains.
-This is ideal for day trips to nearby Tuscan towns like Siena, Pisa, Lucca, or the Chianti region.
+Florence's Santa Maria Novella (SMN) station is a major hub for regional trains, making day trips to nearby Tuscan towns like Siena, Pisa, or Lucca incredibly easy and affordable.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.